-Action Timeframe D1 Continue dialogue with current and prospective mariculturists within the District in order to keep abreast of industry concerns and progress, and understand how mariculture interests can be furthered.
+Action Timeframe D1 Continue dialogue with current and prospective mariculturists within the District in order to keep abreast of industry concerns and progress and understand how mariculture interests can be furthered.
 Ongoing through regular meetings and updates D7 Engage with regulators such as Cefas, FSA, EHO, SAGB and ACIG to provide a conduit on issues and advances in mariculture to mariculturists in the District.
-Build relevant information into Mariculture Resource Pack and disseminate information to mariculturists.
-Ongoing through regular meetings and updates D10 Keep abreast of the literature and Government advice regarding the impacts of climate change that could impact the mariculture industry.
-Ongoing, as and when information becomes available
+Build relevant regular meetings information into Mariculture Resource Pack and disseminate information to mariculturists.
+D10 Keep abreast of the literature and Government advice regarding the impacts of climate change that could impact the mariculture industry.